Ireland continues to amaze us

 Grianan of Aileach

-As we reached the town of Burnfoot, where the B&B is, we could see the magnificent ring fort of Grianan of Aileach on top of a nearby hill.
+As we reached Burnfoot, the town where the B&B is, we could see the magnificent ring fort of Grianan of Aileach on top of a nearby hill.
 This ring fort, built in the late 8th or early 9th century, was restored in the late 1800s and is in excellent condition.

 Grianan of Aileach ring fort

 We took a narrow, twisty, windy road up to the top of Greenan Mountain to visit the Grianan.
-When we finally reached the parking lot at the top, we discovered a packed school bus of students already touring the area.
-A school bus, on that road!
+When we finally reached the parking lot at the top, we discovered a packed school bus of students already touring the area—a school bus on that road!

 The walls of Grianan are a whopping 15 feet thick and 16 feet high.
 As is often the case with structures in Ireland, we learned that an even older hillfort existed at this site.
 Also, a burial mound and a holy well are nearby.